laurenrobertello/noaa-weather-analytics/README.md

-An analytics engineering project that transforms raw NOAA Global Historical Climatology Network (GHCND) weather data into clean, tested, well-documented data models using dbt and BigQuery.
+An analytics engineering project that transforms raw NOAA Global Historical Climatology Network (GHCND) weather data into clean, tested, well-documented data models using dbt and BigQuery to analyze historical temperature inversion patterns in mountain valleys and predict viewing opportunities atop mountain summits for backcountry recreation and photography.

 ## Project Goals